Service

 Material-matched

 Stocks are matched.
 Reds are matched.
 Lime mortar is mixed to the right ratio for the building.
-Concrete and modern cement are not used on solid-wall Victorians where they will trap moisture.
+We don't use modern cement on solid-wall Victorians where it would trap moisture in the brick.

 Profile-matched